-Copyright © 2006-2015 Aperio.
-All rights reserved.
+Copyright © 2006 - 2017 Leica Biosystems Imaging, Inc. All Rights Reserved.
 LEICA and the Leica logo are registered trademarks of Leica Microsystems IR GmbH.
-Aperio is a registered trademark of Leica Biosystems Imaging, Inc. in the USA and other countries.
+Aperio is a trademark of the Leica Biosystems group of companies in the USA and optionally in other countries.
+Other logos, product, and/or company names might be trademarks of their respective owners.